gofullthrottle/mcp-server-clickup/README.md

 ┗━ 🔗 Other: 1 tool (utilities)
 ```

-All tools tested and validated via `test-all-tools-ultrathink.js`
+All tools tested and validated via `npm run test:ultrathink`

 ## 💎 Upgrade to Premium